Report a Violation

 Examples of Common Utility Company Violations:

-• Failure of an underground facility to locate/properly locate its facilities
+• Failure of an underground facility to locate with in the tolerance Zone

 • Failure to respond to a request